 Grip strength can be a beneficial attribute for any athlete.
 Outside of its ability to indicate overall strength, this quality has been linked to your mental health, immune system, and even your risk for chronic diseases, according to studies.
-(1) Now, the best grip exercises can be helpful in building up this often forgotten muscle group, but they can often require large setups or practice with other home gym essentials.
+(1) Now, the best grip exercises can be helpful in building up this often forgotten muscle group, but they can often require large setups or practice with other home gym equipment.
 The best grip strengtheners, however, put the power (literally) in your hand with compact profiles designed to help you focus on your grasp.

 These grip-strengthening tools can be beneficial accessories to have in your gym bag, but some silhouettes may be better suited for different athletes.
 Do you want an adjustable profile, or a static unit that’s constantly at the same resistance?
 Are you looking to train finger strength in particular, or would a classic clamp-style device suit your wants?
 To lend a helping hand, we’ve tested and trialed a number of top profiles and consulted with our in-house experts to come up with our favorite grip strengtheners on the market today.